zilahir/rzblog/content/blog/smarthome-2/index.md

 ![Poducts in MongoDB](./images/products_mongodb.png)

-## Let's get back to the busketID
+## Let's get back to the basketID

-I have mentioend it ealier, that if I add some product on `K-Ruoka`'s frontend, there's a `PUT` request sent to the backend, with the item, and with a `uuid` of a `busket`.
+I have mentioend it ealier, that if I add some product on `K-Ruoka`'s frontend, there's a `PUT` request sent to the backend, with the item, and with a `uuid` of a `basket`.

 Once again, the `buskedId` looked like the following: